midtown-ai/mkdocs-www/docs/glossary/u.md

 ## Underfitting

  ~ model that is too simple (low bias) and that simplicity creates a ceiling for its potential [accuracy].
-It does not even fit the training set well!
+It does not even fit the training set well! --> high loss  and low accuracy

  When you have low [variance] (clustered, same accuracy for different datasets), but high bias (offset, accuracy far from 100%).
 To prevent underfitting try hyper-parameter optimization.